compiler-errors/compiler-errors.github.io/index.md

 ### Contact Me!

-Reach out to me at my email: `michael@errs.io`.
+Reach out to me at my email: [michael@errs.io](mailto:michael@errs.io) or [michael.goulet@errs.io](mailto:michael.goulet@errs.io).

 If you prefer encrypted communication, my telegram is [@compiler_errors](https://t.me/compiler_errors).
+My instagram and twitter handles are

-My phone number and other contact information available on request!
+My phone number and other contact information is available on request!